Accounting (ACCT) 355

 Télé-université du Québec equivalency: FIN 2005

-ACCT 355 will take you through the details of cost accumulation and product costing, as well as the measurement and identification of relevant costs for managerial decision making, planning, control, and performance measurement.
+ACCT 355 will address the details of cost accumulation and product costing.
+It will also teach you how to measure and identify relevant costs for managerial decision making, planning, controlling, and measuring performance.

 - Lesson 1: Accounting, Business, and Competitiveness